 People approached him and started conversations.
 Du Guesclin suddenly realised that in this different persona he could reach people he could not normally reach.
 His eyes were opened to new possibilities.
-From this privileged position he would be able to gain information, which could be acted on by the routiers without any apparent involvement on his part.
-He made a point of talking to every one he could.
+From this privileged position, he would be able to gain information, which could be acted on by the routiers without any apparent involvement on his part.
+He made a point of talking to everyone he could.

 He cast his mind back to his original briefing in Paris.
 Slowly he developed a standard presentation.
 ‘I am here in the south, at the direct command of the King to mobilise militias to provide a defensive structure to resist a possible invasion by the English heir to the throne, le Duc du Galles, la Prince Noir.
 I am on my way to Beziers to establish a fallback position and will then work my way back westward up the Val du Midi as far as Villefrance or possibly Castenet, all the way working to improve our defences.
 I am also seeking my enemy, an agent of la Prince Noir, whom I badly injured in a battle who but who escaped.
 It is possible that in the recent past he sought medical assistance here.’

 What he did not tell his listeners was that he was also going to be recruiting as many groups of Routiers as possible and looking for information on defensive weaknesses, which could be fed to the Routiers.
 Du Guesclin smiled to himself as he told his story to his impressionable audience.
-His plan was to commit as many atrocities as possible during the Prince’s advance to destroy the Prince’s reputation and to enrich himself and his Routiers at the same time.
+His plan was to commit as many atrocities as possible during the Prince’s advance, to destroy the Prince’s reputation and to enrich himself and his Routiers at the same time.

 He watched and listened and encouraged but no one so much as mentioned anyone who could be the enemy he was looking for.

-He gathered his band of routiers together.
+At the end of the second week, he gathered his band of routiers together.

 ‘So, have you heard anything?

-There was no response.’Anything at all any of you’
+There was no response.
+‘Anything at all any of you’

 Again there was no response.

-Du Guesclin snorted. ‘you must have had some conversations.What did you talk about’
+Du Guesclin snorted.
+‘You must have had some conversations.What did you talk about.’

-A blond haired young man pushed forward hesitantly.
+A blond haired young man pushed forward, hesitantly.